JR-378/SeAMK-IoTTi-ThingsBoard/README.md

 There is also a socket version, that can be used to send live data to ThingsBoard service, that is running on a virtual installation of Ubuntu server.

-A more thorough documentation will be in the Docs folder, once it is ready.
+A more thorough set of instructions and information will be in the Documentation folder, once it is ready.

 ## Quick instructions - Live Demo